 The process of electing GSCA Officers is chaired by the Immediate Past President.
 There is an open call for nominations.
-The deadline for submitting nominations is the first Friday after Labor Day (in 2019, September 6).
+The deadline for submitting nominations is the first Friday after Labor Day September 16, 2022. - Extended to 9/23/22

 Voting is conducted by online ballot.
 The election becomes available at the close of Opening Session during the Annual Conference (November 8 - 10, 2022), and typically closes the first Thursday in December at 5 pm.

 Nominees are expected to review all policies below.